openvinotoolkit/geti-sdk/README.md

     ```
   Here, it is assumed that the project with name 'dummy_project' exists on the cluster.
   The client will create a folder named 'dummy_project' in your current working
-  directory, and download the project parameters, images and annotations to that folder.
+  directory, and download the project parameters, images, videos, annotations and
-  Models are not downloaded, and also videos are not supported (yet).
+  predictions to that folder.
+Models are not downloaded.

   The method takes
+  the following optional parameters:
-  an optional parameter `target_folder` that can be specified to change the
+    - `target_folder` -- Can be specified to change the directory to which the
-  directory to which the project data is saved.
+      project data is saved.

+    - `include_predictions` -- Set to True to download the predictions for all images
+      and videos in the project.
+Set to False to not download any predictions.

 - **Project upload** The following python snippet is a minimal example of how to